Skip to navigation Skip to content Skip to footer

 • The RRAC Commissioner

-• The RRAC Athletic Directors at their annual meetings
+• The RRAC Athletic Directors at their annual meetings, if needed

 • An annual conference call/meeting will be utilized for disseminating information, reviewing/finalizing new guidelines, policies and procedures, and recommendations.